 Culture shock is a common phenomenon.
 Though it may take months to develop, it often affects travelers and people living far from home in unexpected ways.
 Culture shock is more than simply being unfamiliar with social norms or experiencing new foods.
 It tends to impact travelers even after they’ve become familiar with and comfortable in new cultures.

-Culture shock generally moves through four different phases: honeymoon, frustration, adjustment and acceptance.
-Individuals experience these stages differently, and the impact and order of each stage varies widely.
+Culture shock generally moves through four different phases: honeymoon, frustration, adjustment, and acceptance.
+Individuals experience these stages differently, and the impact and order of each stage vary widely.
 They can, however, provide a guideline of how we adapt and cope with new cultures.

 1. The honeymoon stage

 “In the beginning the whole process will seem weird for you.
-Open your mind, observe, try not to compare everything with what you have seen in your country,” said Iryna Khits, a Participate teacher from Ukraine.
+Open your mind, observe, try not to compare everything with what you have seen in your country,” said Iryna, a former Ambassador Teacher from Ukraine.

 On short trips, the honeymoon phase may take over the entire experience as the later effects of culture shock don’t have time to set in.
 On longer trips, the honeymoon stage will usually phase out eventually.